ipfs-inactive/user-research/large-volumes/README.md

 # IPFS user research | Large volumes

-**How might one store and transfer terabytes or petabytes of data using IPFS?**
+🎯**How might one store and transfer terabytes or petabytes of data using IPFS?**

 - [Background](#background)
 - [Work so far](#work-so-far)